-If you are not covered by BCBS, Cigna or Aetna and would like to use insurance, here are some questions to ask insurance before we meet:
+If you are not covered by BCBS, Cigna, Aetna, or the above mentioned plans and would like to use insurance, here are some questions to ask insurance before we meet:

 Inner Balance Counseling, LLC accepts HSA/Flexible Spending Accounts and/or all major credit cards methods of payment for therapy services.

 1234 S Power Rd Suite 252, Mesa, AZ 85212